Draeken/Kewly/README.md

 Allow search of family product, eg: fruit juice, alcohol, frappé, Le Fruit. (these family are ingredient's tags) Combine chips to compute a score for each product, order by most revelant (use the quantity of each product to compute score).
 Apply OR operator to all chips.

-list chip by most frequently used.
-Each ingredient had tag, that generate two chip : with / without.
-Chip list is filtered by user search
+list chip by most frequently used. ~~Each ingredient had tag, that generate two chip : with / without.~~ Chip list is filtered by user search

 ## Shopping List
-Product grouped by family (all siryp, all alcohol, all fruit juice).
+Product grouped by ~~family (all siryp, all alcohol, all fruit juice)~~ drink composition.
 Product already owned are listed last and scrimmed.
 User can tap to toggle state (owned/to buy).

 ## Ingrédient page
 Inform all the product the user can perform (with the ingredients he owns and those he has to buy).